-5. Dosage allowed: weight < 63 kg (138 lbs): 0.8 mg/kg once weekly; weight 63 kg (138 lbs) or more: 50 mg once weekly.
+5. Dosage allowed/Quantity limit: Weight < 63 kg (138 lbs): 0.8 mg/kg once weekly; weight 63 kg (138 lbs) or more: 50 mg once weekly.

-If member meets all the requirements listed above, the medication will be approved for 12 months.
-For reauthorization:
+If all the above requirements are met, the medication will be approved for 12 months.

-- 1. Member must be in compliance with all other initial criteria; AND - 2.
-Chart notes have been provided showing improvement of signs and symptoms of disease.
+1. Chart notes have been provided showing improvement of signs and symptoms of disease.

-If member meets all the reauthorization requirements above, the medication will be approved for an additional 12 months.
+If all the above requirements are met, the medication will be approved for an additional 12 months.

-PLAQUE PSORIASIS (PsO)
+Plaque Psoriasis (PsO)

 - 1. Member must be 4 years of age or older; AND - 2.
-Medication must be prescribed by or in consultation with a dermatologist; AND - 3.
-Member has clinical documentation of moderate to severe plaque psoriasis characterized by 3% or more of body surface area (BSA) or disease affecting sensitive areas (e.g., hands, feet, face, genitals, etc.); AND - 4.
-Must have a documented negative TB test (i.e., tuberculosis skin test (PPD), interferon-gamma release assay (IGRA)) within 12 months prior to starting therapy; AND - 5.
+Medication must be prescribed by or in consultation with a dermatologist; AND - Member has clinical documentation of moderate to severe plaque psoriasis characterized by 3% or more of body surface area (BSA) or disease affecting sensitive areas (e.g., hands, feet, face, genitals, etc.); AND - 4.
+Member has had a negative tuberculosis test within the past 12 months; AND - 5.
 Member has tried and failed to respond to treatment with at least one of the following: - a) At least 12 weeks of photochemotherapy (i.e., psoralen plus ultraviolet A therapy); - b) At least 12 weeks of phototherapy (i.e., UVB light therapy, Excimer laser treatments); - c) At least a 4-week trial with topical antipsoriatic agents (i.e., anthralin, calcipotriene, coal tar, corticosteroids, tazarotene, tacrolimus, pimecrolimus); AND - 6.
+Member has tried and failed, or unable to tolerate a systemic non-biologic DMARD (i.e., cyclosporine, methotrexate, acitretin) for at least 12 weeks.

+7. Dosage allowed/Quantity limit:

-Member has tried and failed, or unable to tolerate a systemic non-biologic DMARD (i.e., cyclosporine, methotrexate, acitretin) for at least 12 weeks. - 7.
-Dosage allowed: - a) Adults: 50 mg twice weekly for 3 months then once weekly thereafter. - b) Pediatrics: weight < 63 kg (138 lbs): 0.8 mg/kg once weekly; weight 63 kg (138 lbs) or more: 50 mg once weekly.
+- a) Adults: 50 mg twice weekly for 3 months then once weekly thereafter. - b) Pediatrics: weight < 63 kg (138 lbs): 0.8 mg/kg once weekly; weight 63 kg (138 lbs) or more: 50 mg once weekly

-If member meets all the requirements listed above, the medication will be approved for 12 months.
-For reauthorization:
+If all the above requirements are met, the medication will be approved for 12 months.

-- 1. Member must be in compliance with all other initial criteria; AND - 2.
-Chart notes have been provided showing improvement of signs and symptoms of disease (e.g., documented member's BSA improvement, etc.).
+1. Chart notes have been provided showing improvement of signs and symptoms of disease (e.g., documented member's BSA improvement, etc.).

-If member meets all the reauthorization requirements above, the medication will be approved for an additional 12 months.
+If all the above requirements are met, the medication will be approved for an additional 12 months.

-PSORIATIC ARTHRITIS (PsA)
+Psoriatic Arthritis (PsA)

 - 1. Member must be 18 years of age or older; AND - 2.
 Medication must be prescribed by or in consultation with a rheumatologist or a dermatologist; AND - 3.
 Member has a documented diagnosis of active psoriatic arthritis (PsA); AND - 4.
-Must have a documented negative TB test (i.e., tuberculosis skin test (PPD), interferon-gamma release assay (IGRA)) within 12 months prior to starting therapy; AND

-- Member has met a 4-week trial of an NSAID taken at maximally tolerated doses AND a 3-month trial of a non-biologic DMARD agent (e.g., methotrexate, sulfasalazine, cyclosporine, etc.) unless one of the following situations is met: - a) Non-biologic DMARD is not required for: - i) Concomitant axial disease (i.e., involving sacroiliac joint and spine) or enthesitis; OR - b) NSAID and non-biologic DMARD are not required for: - i) Severe PsA (defined as having at least one of the following: erosive disease, active PsA at many sites including dactylitis or enthesitis, elevated levels of ESR or CRP, joint deformities, or major impairment in quality of life). - 6.
-Dosage allowed: 50 mg once weekly.
+Member has had a negative tuberculosis test within the past 12 months; AND - Member has met a 4-week trial of an NSAID taken at maximally tolerated doses AND a 3-month trial of a non-biologic DMARD agent (e.g., methotrexate, sulfasalazine, cyclosporine, etc.) unless one of the following situations is met: - a) Non-biologic DMARD is not required for: - i) Concomitant axial disease (i.e., involving sacroiliac joint and spine) or enthesitis; OR - b) NSAID and non-biologic DMARD are not required for:

+- Severe PsA (defined as having at least one of the following: erosive disease, active PsA at many sites including dactylitis or enthesitis, elevated levels of ESR or CRP, joint deformities, or major impairment in quality of life). - 6.
+Dosage allowed/Quantity limit: 50 mg once weekly (4 syringes/autoinjectors per 28 days).

-If member meets all the requirements listed above, the medication will be approved for 12 months.
-For reauthorization:
+If all the above requirements are met, the medication will be approved for 12 months.